eneedham/refugee_resettlement/README.md

 * Clone other projects on Github and mess around with them, your account will show all of the repos you have and the commits you make - good advertisement for employers
 * When talking about your work you don't always have to make it clear it was course work unless someone asks
 * Keep a running list of all of the technical skills you have and the projects you've done, even if they are very small - you never know what might strike someones interest.
 * Always think about the design and aesthetics of your work.
-An ugly map, even if it shows groudbreaking work, won't get you as far as something beautiful.
+An ugly map, even if it shows groundbreaking work, won't get you as far as something beautiful.
 If you submit something for class that you didn't have enough time to work on the design, thats okay, but come back to it later and improve it.
 * Think about your audience - if they are non-technical, think creatively about ways that you can discuss the work you do and skills you have without using jargon.
 One suggestions - swap out "geospatial data" for "location data", people tend to know what that is but get scared away by the word geospatial.
 * Network!
   * Attend Code for Philly Hackathons